 a) The distress alert is a digital selective call (DSC) using a distress call format, in the bands used for terrestrial radiocommunication, or a distress message format, in which case it is relayed through space stations.

-b) The distress call is the initial voice or text procedure.
+b) The distress call is the initial voice.

-c) The distress message is the subsequent voice or text procedure.
+c) The distress message is the subsequent voice.

 d) The distress alert relay is a DSC transmission on behalf of another station.

-e) The distress call relay is the initial voice or text procedure for a station not itself in distress.
-(WRC-07)
+e) The distress call relay is the initial voice for a station not itself in distress.
+(WRC-23)

 Reasons: Narrow-band direct printing (NBDP) telegraphy is no longer used for distress communications within the GMDSS.
 Method A for Issue A on agenda item 1.11 in the CPM Report contains a number of similar proposals to remove NBDP, but No. 32.1 of the Radio Regulations is not considered yet.